esheldon/gmix_image/README.md

 gmix_image
 ==========

-Python+C code to fit a gaussian mixture model to an image using Expectation Maximization
+Python/C code to fit a gaussian mixture model to an image using Expectation Maximization